-BBM gains 20 million active users since Android and iPhone app launches, now past 80 million totalAlex Wagner - Deputy Managing Editor, News Desk
+BBM gains 20 million active users since Android and iPhone app launches, now past 80 million totalAlex Wagner - Editorial Director of News and Content

 It's now been a little over a week since the BBM for Android and iPhone apps officially made their way into their respective platforms' app stores, and to celebrate, the folks at BlackBerry have provided an update on how things have been going since then.
 BlackBerry announced today that it's added 20 million new active Android and iPhone users to its messaging service, bringing BBM up to a total of 80 million monthly active users.
 The company notes that it defines an "active user" as someone that sends or receives any BBM data during a 30-day period.